xtangle/hacktoberfest-2k18-katas/.github/ISSUE_TEMPLATE/new-kata.md

 # If you want to take on this issue:

+- Check that the kata is labelled "up for grabs"
 - If no one is assigned to the issue, reply with `/request` to ask for it
 - Create a Pull Request with the 3 following changes:
   - A fixed implementation of the function (for example: `src/theFunction.js`)